-What is it that we collect?26th October 2014 by Sam Whiting
+What is it that we collect?4th May 2020 by Sam Whiting

-1. Cigarette Cards, Trade Cards, Trading Cards… What are they?
+Cigarette Cards, Trade Cards, and Trading Cards… what are they?

-If you are on the website you may have read a little about the Cartophilic Society and what it is that we do as an organisation but what exactly is it that we collect?
-With the launch of the CSGB’s new website I wanted to explore this a little and talk about the origins of the cards themselves and how they have changed over time in both form and function to become what today we often call ‘trading cards’.
+Welcome to all our readers, and thanks for visiting our website.
+You may have read a little about the Cartophilic Society in our archive section, but what exactly are the cards that we collect and how did they come to be?
+Lets explore this a little and talk about the origins of the cards themselves and how they have changed over time in both form and function to become what today we often call ‘trading cards’.

 I shall start by looking at some early ‘tradesmen’s cards’ issued nearly 300 years ago and talk about the development of the ‘trade card’.
 Moving toward the end of the 19th Century we can look at a specific type of card known often as the ‘Cigarette or Tobacco Card’ before concluding by looking at the cards issued between the end of World War 2 and present day.

 I appreciate that it may come over as a little formal but I hope to give you an interesting read and perhaps spark some discussion!
 A few of the subjects I haven’t been able to cover here are developments in printing methods, social and business history, Victorian scraps, baseball cards, silks – the list goes on!
-However, if you are interested in the history of cards I would suggest reading some of the titles in our reference book page; submit questions in the forum or of course just borrow a book from the CSGB library!
+However, if you are interested in the history of cards I would suggest reading some of the titles in our reference book page; submit questions through our contact form or of course just borrow a book from the CSGB library!

 2. The Birth of the Trade Card